-You can find some shops that are plastic free in italy in certain cities.
+You can find some shops that are plastic-free in Italy in certain cities.

-One of my favorites in Torino is Negozio Leggero they are located in Asti, Bergamo, Bormio, Milano, Lugano, Palermo, Roma, and Torino.
+One of my favorites in Torino is Negozio Leggero they are located in Asti, Bergamo, Bormio, Milano, Lugano, Palermo, Roma and Torino.

 Here you can get a range of plastic-free beauty products made with all-natural ingredients.
 Many are solid or in glass containers, most of which can be brought back for a discount on your next purchase.
-You can also find candy, cereals, flour, rice, spices, teas, cookies, beans, and lentils all in bulk,.
+You can also find candy, cereals, flour, rice, spices, teas, cookies, beans, and lentils all in bulk.
 You can either bring your own container or they will put them in a paper bag for you.
-Negozio Leggero also has vino sfuso, and olive oil sfuso, plus dish soap, laundry detergent, various house cleaners, you name it.
+Negozio Leggero also has vino sfuso, and olive oil sfuso, plus dish soap, laundry detergent, and various house cleaners, you name it.
 For these things, you do have to bring a container.
 They will refill it for you.
 Lately, I have also noticed they have Kefir and Yogurt starters so you can make your own in glass containers!

 Something I really love about Negozio Leggero is they are the only plastic-free toothpaste option I have found.
 They have it in a glass container with a pump, and it can be brought back and refilled.

 The only thing is this, it is a chain, the prices are a bit higher, and I cannot say 100% where their ingredients come from.
 However, on the plastic-free living scale, it is heaven.

 A little store I was told about in Florence.
 Green Go is a small bottega with plastic-free beauty and house products as well as foodstuffs in bulk.

 Two options for shopping in Rome with refillable detergents and sfuso products.